 The report looked at the 100 largest U.S. cities and compared indicators important to veterans such as share of military skill-related jobs.
 Other factors were livability, affordability and friendliness to veterans.
 The proximity of care available from VA health centers and hospitals was also key.
 Tampa wins that contest hands down over most cities with the prominence of the James A. Haley Veterans Hospital.

 Among Tampa’s key attributes are the close proximity to MacDill AFB, a low veteran unemployment rate, and a thriving economy.
 Here’s a neighborhood near MacDill AFB you may want to check out called Ballast Point.

 In Tampa, news reports of businesses dedicated to hiring veterans are not unusual.
 For instance, as ABC News reported this past summer, “Tampa company wants to hire 100 military veterans to expand business of eco-friendly junk removal.”
 The company, JDog Junk Removal, was founded by veterans, moved to the area partly because of the surplus of military families, and is now expanding.

-Tampa’s Affordable Neighborhoods
+Tampa’s Most Popular Neighborhoods

 As a Realtor in Tampa helping Veterans relocate, I can tell you that Tampa offers homes at the highest price point and also an array of choices in more affordable ranges.
 Tampa’s priciest neighborhoods include Palma Ceia and Beach Park.
 But even in ZIP codes where million-dollar mansions cluster, more affordable homes can still be found nearby.